derivexyz/LEAPs/content/leaps/LEAP-46.md

 ### Configurable Values
 Two strategies with a range of 0.1x to 10x and  0.4x to 2.5x of the spot price.

+### Audits
+Here is the link to our audit: https://docs.defiedge.io/Security/audits